nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 ### portal-layouts

 This plugin type adds portal layouts to the portal.
-A layout defines a areas where portal-apps can be placed.
+A layout defines areas where portal-apps can be placed.

 To register a new portal-layouts plugin add this to _package.json_: